Sulawesi: Cave art

 Dr. Maxime Aubert, of Griffith University in Queensland, Australia, said that was the minimum age for the outline in Pettakere Cave in Maros, and added: "Next to it is a pig that has a minimum age of 35,400 years old, and this is one of the oldest figurative depictions in the world, if not the oldest one."

 On 11 December 2019, a team of researchers led by Dr. Maxime Aubert announced the discovery of the oldest hunting scenes in prehistoric art in the world that is more than 44,000 years old from the limestone cave of Leang Bulu' Sipong 4.
 Archaeologists determined the age of the depiction of hunting a pig and buffalo thanks to the calcite 'popcorn', different isotope levels of radioactive uranium and thorium.

 In March 2020, two small stone 'plaquettes' were found by Griffith University archaeologists in the Leang Bulu Bettue cave, dated to a time between 26,000 and 14,000 years ago.
 While one of the stones contained an anoa (water buffalo) and what may be a flower, star, or eye, another depicted astronomic rays of light.

 Researchers discovered cave art in Leang Tedongnge, Sulawesi, Indonesia, in 2021, estimated to be at least 45,500 years old, making it the world's oldest known representational artwork.

 In January 2021, archaeologists announced the discovery of cave art that is at least 45,500 years old in a Leang Tedongnge cave.
 According to the journal Science Advances, the cave painting of a warty pig is the earliest evidence of human settlement of the region.
 An adult male pig, measuring 136 cm x 54 cm and what is likely a Sulawesi or Celebes warty pig (Sus celebensis), was depicted with horn-like facial warts and two hand prints above its hindquarters.
 According to co-author Adam Brumm, there are two other pigs that are partly preserved and it appears the warty pig was observing a fight between the two other pigs.

+The discoveries in Sulawesi have significantly expanded understanding of early human symbolic behavior and have established Indonesia as one of the world's most important locations for the study of prehistoric rock art, with several sites containing some of the oldest known examples of figurative art.

+In January 2026, newly discovered images of hand stencils and human figures in caves on the Southwestern peninsula of Sulawesi were dated to be at least 67,800 years old, making them the earliest known evidence of rock art in the world and predating the previous record-holding images in the Cave of Maltravieso by over one thousand years.